Cross-Channel Attribution Without Walled Gardens

 • Walled-garden self-reported measurement has a structural conflict of interest — every platform takes credit for the conversion.

-• Independent attribution needs three inputs: a common identity layer, exposure data per channel tied to that identity, and an outcome signal.
+• Independent attribution needs a common identity layer, per-channel exposure tied to that identity, and an outcome signal the seller does not control.

 Why Walled-Garden Measurement Fails Brands

 Walled-garden attribution tools are engineered to maximize the platform's claim on every conversion.
-Attribution windows are generous, cross-device stitching favors the platform's own identity graph, and the measurement methodology is rarely auditable by the buyer.
-The result: the same conversion is claimed by three platforms simultaneously, and the brand's media-mix model rests on double-counted foundations.
-The ANA's Programmatic Media Supply Chain Transparency Study quantified the scale of the problem; the measurement gap is a significant driver.
+Attribution windows are generous, cross-device stitching favors the platform's own identity graph, and methodology is rarely auditable by the buyer.
+The same conversion is often claimed by three platforms simultaneously, and the media-mix model rests on double-counted foundations.
+Independent measurement does not mean ignoring platform reports — it means holding a second read you control when budgets move.

 The Three Inputs Independent Attribution Requires

-Independent cross-channel attribution requires three distinct inputs, all from sources outside the media sellers:
+Independent cross-channel attribution requires three inputs, all from sources outside the media sellers:

-1. A common identity layer that works across channels — MAID, HEM, IP, CTV ID, with deterministic linkage at the household or device grain.
+1. A common identity layer — MAID, HEM, CTV ID, with deterministic linkage at household or device grain.
 See Identity Graphs 101.

-2. Per-channel exposure data tied to that identity — CTV ACR impressions from GSDSI's CTV/ACR product, mobile impression data linked to MAIDs, display and search impressions where available.
+2. Per-channel exposure tied to that identity — CTV ACR from GSDSI CTV/ACR, mobile impressions on MAIDs, display/search where available.

-3. An outcome signal — physical visit data via POI-matched mobility from Global Mobility & Location Data, e-commerce transaction data, subscription sign-ups, whatever matches the campaign KPI.
+3. An outcome signal — POI visits via Global Mobility, transactions, sign-ups, or whatever matches the KPI.

 How the Euclidean Feed Delivers the Independent Layer